Vaidehi Kathirunthal: Plot

-Vellaisamy is an unkempt derelict who lives by the village temple doing menial jobs to survive but has an impressive singing ability.
+Vellaisamy is an unkempt derelict who lives by the village temple doing menial jobs to survive, but has an impressive singing ability.
 Vaidehi is a young widow who lives in the village with her sorrowing, alcoholic father.
 Minutes after Vaidehi's marriage, the groom and his parents died in a boat accident.
-This led to the village ostracising her and not letting her practice dance, which she was talented in.
+This led to the village ostracising her and forbidding her to practice dance, which she was talented in.
 Her father, though rich, took to drinking upon seeing his daughter's fate.

-One day when some villagers spot Vellaisamy scribbling Vaidehi's name on the temple walls, rumours about them start circling.
+One day, when some villagers spot Vellaisamy scribbling Vaidehi's name on the temple walls, rumours about them start circling.
 When a distressed Vaidehi approaches and questions Vellaisamy why he has been writing her name on the walls, he reveals his tragic past and how he lost the woman of his affection, also named Vaidehi.

 Vellaisamy and his widowed mother lived in another village.
 His cousin Vaidehi, who was also brought up with him, had high hopes of marrying him.
 Despite being in love with Vaidehi, Vellaisamy neglected her for fun.
-After buying wedding jewels for Vaidehi, he played a final prank on her by telling her that he is engaged to someone else.
+After buying wedding jewels for Vaidehi, he played a final prank on her by telling her that he was engaged to someone else.
 Distraught, Vaidehi ate poisonous seeds and died in Vellaisamy's arms.
 Within weeks, Vellaisamy's mother also died.
 Vellaisamy gave his properties to poor people and moved to his present village for closure.

-Vellaisamy and Vaidehi now share a mutual respect for each other's melancholic lives but soon realise that they need to work together to unite Nataraj and Sengamalam, a young couple in love, against the wrath of the whole village, particularly Sengamalam's ruthless brother Vellikizhamai Ramasamy.
-Vellaisamy is killed by Ramasamy's goons in the melee, and the young lovers are united, while Vaidehi is left alone.
+Vellaisamy and Vaidehi now share a mutual respect for each other's melancholic lives, but soon realise that they need to work together to unite Nataraj and Sengamalam, a young couple in love, against the wrath of the whole village, particularly Sengamalam's ruthless brother Vellikizhamai Ramasamy.
+In the end, Vellaisamy is killed by Ramasamy's goons in the melee, and the young lovers are united, while Vaidehi is left alone.